scriptrdotio/howto/api/create_api.md

-# How to Create a Secure and Scalable API?
+# How to create a secure and scalable API?
 Scripts are the main components of any scriptr.io application.
 By default, any script you write is automatically deployed as a secure and scalable API.
 All scripts are written in standard JavaScript, deployed and ran on the back-end.

 ## Create a script